 A: For more than 25 years, the Iowa DNR issued a permit to Des Moines Water Works to discharge waste from its Nitrate Removal Facility back into the Raccoon River.
-Through a \$2.5 million investment in 2017, the Des Moines Metropolitan Wastewater Reclamation Authority established a facility to receive the waste for controlled biological treatment.
+In 2017, working collaboratively with the Iowa DNR and the Metropolitan Wastewater Reclamation Authority, Des Moines Water Works made a \$2.5 million investment to plan and build a facility to receive the waste for controlled biological treatment.
 The facility produces biosolids for application on agricultural land in Polk and Jasper counties, both of which are within the Des Moines River Watershed.
 Operating the Nitrate Removal Facility costs about \$10,000 per day, with nearly \$3,000 associated with treating the waste to improve water quality for everyone downstream.